ChenyangLiu/ModernOS-Bankers/README.md

 # ModernOS - Bankers
 It's one of the experiment in OS course, Tsinghua University.
-It solves the bank problem based on mutex and semaphore.
+It solves the bank teller service problem based on mutex and semaphore.
 ## Input
 CNO, EnterTime, NeedTime